quan4444/cluster_project/README.md

 ## Tutorials: Identifying sub-domains within a heterogeneous domain <a name="tutorial1"></a>

-This GitHub repository contains a folder called ``tutorials`` that contains two examples, one for running the clustering pipeline on the heterogeneous samples to identify the different material domains, and one for running the clustering pipeline on the homogeneous sample for sensors placement.
+This GitHub repository contains a folder called ``tutorials`` that contains two examples, one for running the clustering pipeline on the heterogeneous samples to identify the different material sub-domains, and one for running the clustering pipeline on the homogeneous sample for sensor placement.
 For starter, we will identify the sub-domains for a heterogeneous domain.
 To run the tutorials, change your current working directory to the ``tutorials`` folder.
 The outputs of the tutorials are stored inside the folders in ``tutorials/files/example_data/`` with names ending in ``'_results'``.
 The details of the outputs are discussed below.

 ### Preparing data for analysis